microsoft/WhatTheHack/xxx-AzureLoadTesting/Coach/Solution-02.md

     - git clone https://github.com/Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck.git
     - Go into the directory where the repo was cloned to then run .\deploymentscript.ps1
     - You will be prompted for information such as app name, subscription, region etc.. as it creates your environment.
 It will take some time to create.
-    - Test to make sure you app worked.  https://<app_name>.azurewebsites.net
+    - Test to make sure your app worked.  https://<app_name>.azurewebsites.net
-- Sample solution jmeter script is located in the resource directory.
+- Sample solution JMeter script is located in the resource directory.